chikorita157/WordpressLovesSpam/readme.md

 > Happiness Engineer | Automattic

 # Why Create this Repo?
-I am frustrated beyond belief as there are users who demand to have the Wordpress Likes enabled while there are Like Spammers, which continue to abuse the system.
+I am frustrated beyond belief as there are users who demand to have the WordPress Likes enabled while there are Like Spammers, which continue to abuse the system.
 Why should I promote their SPAM and ill-relevant site on my content?
 Not only that, this makes the Like system pointless as it makes the metric useless due to fake and SPAM likes.

 Of course, it doesn't have to be this way.
-We are only asking Automattic to come up with a solution to resolve the issue of SPAM likes issue on Wordpress.
+We are only asking Automattic to come up with a solution to resolve the issue of SPAM likes issue on WordPress.
 We only ask Automattic to change the Like system so Spammers can't abuse it for their own again.
 After all, SPAM of all types is against the TOS, so why they don't enforce it with the Likes system.

-This can be done through the following:
+They can resolve this by implementing the following the following:
-* Allow Blog Users to remove and/or report likes that are considered SPAM or unwanted like you can do with comments.
+* Allow Blog Owners to remove and/or report likes that the owner considers SPAM or unwanted likes from their posts, which you can do with comments.
-* Strengthen the SPAM protection on the Like system so it can't easily be abused
+* Strengthen the SPAM protection on the Like system so the spammer can’t abuse it.
-* Remove links on the User's name, so it only show the user's image and name to reduce the Likelihood of the Like system from being abused for SPAM.
+* Remove links on the User's name, so it only shows the user's image and name to reduce the likelihood of the Like system from spammers abusing it.
-* Hide the Like button on creator's who decide to completely disable the Like system completely on Wordpress.com Reader.
+* Hide the Like button on creator's blogs who decide to completely disable the Like system on Wordpress.com Reader.
-* Allow creators to block users from following and liking posts on Wordpress.com Reader like with any other social network.
+* Allow blog owners to block users from following the blog and liking posts on Wordpress.com Reader like with any other social network.

 # Experiencing the Same Issue?
-First off, consider disabling the Wordpress Like system to prevent your site from being penalized for linking to SPAM.
+First off, consider disabling the WordPress Like system to prevent your site from being penalized for linking to SPAM.
 Also, report this issue by contacting [Wordpress.com Support](https://wordpress.com/help/contact).
 Mention the names of the like spammers, their blog links on Wordpress.com Reader, and the posts affected.
 In addition, provide the link to the feed of your blog on Wordpress.com reader and a link to this repo.

-Also, you can contribute to the Like Spam data by forking this repo, adding the provided data in the CSV (SPAM Liker Name, Spam Site, Spam Wordpress Reader Link, and Garavtar link).
+Also, you can contribute to the Like Spam data by forking this repo, adding the provided data in the CSV (SPAM Liker Name, Spam Site, Spam WordPress Reader Link, and Garavtar link), and create a pull request.
 Also, provide the number of times that you were spam like by the offending user.
 If it's the same user, add the number to the Spam Like Count total.
 With enough content creators complaining about this issue, we can make Automattic aware of this issue, which they refuse to acknowledge so they can make the changes.